truthcoin/www.truthcoin.info/_posts/2021-10-15-security-budget-ii-mm.md

 ##### A Hypothetical Story

 Imagine --hypothetically-- that you want to make an "illegal transaction".
 The kinds for which "crypto" is now famous.
 For example: you want to pay a $400 ransomware ransom; or you want to buy $400 worth of heroin on the Dark Web.
 You (the buyer) are just using the payment service (you are not necessarily a "crypto investor").
 Your goal is to turn $400 of fiat, into crypto, and then into your purchase.
 Same for the seller.
-Their goal is to sell the product for $400, and convert the $400 of crypto into $400 of fiat.
+Their goal is to sell the product, and convert the $400 of crypto into $400 of fiat.

 Now, so far --in the scenario above, as I have laid it out-- the "crypto" could be anything.
 It is a fully interchangeable part.